Azure-Samples/azure-search-openai-javascript/README.md

 urlFragment: azure-search-openai-javascript
 ---

-# ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search
+# ChatGPT + Enterprise data with Azure OpenAI and Azure AI Search

 ## Table of Contents